 I’m back on the pavement.
 Well, a little and it’s taking a little getting used to.
-Have you gone back outside from the gym?
+Have you gotten back outside for your cardio?
 Before you lace up those sneakers — I want to share with you some essential running safety tips.

-If you know me, you know I prefer the outdoors and it is how I like to decompress.
-It’s important to remember that the world is crazy, and not so nice place sometimes.
+If you know me, you know I prefer the outdoors.
+Running outdoors is how I like to decompress and reset.
+It’s important to remember that the world is crazy and not so nice of a place sometimes.

 As women, we need to make sure we take extra steps to remain safe during our run and walks.